What our Sleep and Dreams lesson plan includes

 Options for Lesson

 There are a number of ideas in the “Options for Lesson” section that you could incorporate into the lesson plan if you want.
 One suggestion is to have students research other facts about sleep and dreams and discuss them with a partner.
-Students could also keep a dream journal for one week and report their observations with the class.
+Students could also keep a dream journal for one week and report their observations to the class.
 Another fun idea students may particularly enjoy is to let them fall asleep in class for a set amount of time to determine how long it takes them.
 Students could research the sleep habits of other animals and compare them to those of humans.
 To incorporate a little math into the lesson, students could figure out how many hours they have slept since they were born.
-One last idea is to invite a specialist in sleep to speak with the class and answer questions.
+One last idea is to invite a sleep specialist to speak with the class and answer questions.

 This page provides an extra paragraph of information or guidance on the lesson and how to approach it.
 It suggests you focus on helping students understand how important good sleep is for their health.
 Use the blank lines to write out your thoughts as you prepare the lesson.